10 Best Forex Brokers in the USA That Accept Us Clients (Top List 2026)

 Regular Auditing and Reporting

 Brokers in the United States are subject to frequent audits by both the CFTC and NFA, ensuring that they are in full compliance with all regulatory requirements.
 Brokers must submit regular financial reports to the regulators, demonstrating that they are meeting capital requirements and segregating client funds appropriately.
+These audits help regulators monitor brokers’ financial health and ensure they are not engaging in fraudulent activities or risky practices that could harm their clients.

 Enforcement of Anti-Fraud Measures